 This delicate, arching plant will steal your heart each spring when its pink-and-white blossoms hang from slender stalks.
 Plant outside a window so you can watch the show, or add to your vase of cut flowers.
 This perennial prefers partial shade and moist, well-drained soil.
 It’s among the first to bloom in spring, and its green foliage will last throughout summer if kept well-watered.

-Shady Yard?
-These Colorful Plants Pack Curb AppealHellebore (Helleborus)
+These Flowering Shade Plants Pack Curb AppealHellebore (Helleborus)